 - Debug button: Debug helps you find errors in your code and also gives you some useful information.
 When you click on the Debug button, it also shows some additional debugging-related options in the toolbar.

-- Select Function: This is a drop-down which would list all your functions in the script file.
+- Select Function: This is a drop-down that would list all your functions in the script file.
 This is useful when you have many functions in the script and want to run a specific one.
 You can simply select the name from here and then click on the run button (or debug it if you want).

 Script Editor Menu Options